CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Properties of the circumgalactic medium

 \section{Properties of the circumgalactic medium}

-The circumgalactic medium (CGM) encompasses an extensive, gas-rich envelope surrounding most galactic discs, spanning from dwarfs to massive ellipticals and extending to the virial radius and beyond \citep{Tumlinson2017}.
-Observational studies suggest that the CGM can harbour a gas mass surpassing that of the galactic disc, underscoring its significance as a dynamic reservoir.
-The CGM plays a pivotal role in galactic evolution, serving both as a source of gas accretion for star formation and as a sink for energy, mass, and momentum injected by feedback-driven galactic winds \citep{Faucher-Giguere2023}.
+The CGM encompasses an extensive gas-rich envelope surrounding most galactic discs, spanning from dwarfs to massive ellipticals and extending to the virial radius and beyond \citep{Tumlinson2017}.
+Observational studies suggest that the CGM can harbour a gas mass surpassing that of a galactic disc, underscoring its significance as a dynamic reservoir.
+The CGM plays a pivotal role in galactic evolution, serving both as a source of gas accretion for star formation and as a sink for energy, mass, and momentum, which are injected by feedback-driven galactic winds \citep{Faucher-Giguere2023}.

-The CGM exhibits a complex multiphase structure, characterized by significant variations in density, temperature, and ionization state \citep{Chen2010, Prochaska2011, Sameer2024}.
-It consists of a hot, diffuse phase with temperatures exceeding $10^6\,\unitT$, as observed in X-ray studies \citep{Anderson2010, Gupta2012}, a warm phase at around $10^5 \,\unitT$, traced by UV absorption lines \citep{Wakker2012}, and a cold phase near $10^4 \,\unitT$ \citep{Wisotzki2018}, which may account for up to 50\% of the galactic halo's baryonic gas mass \citep{Werk2014}.
-Cold, dense gas is present in various environments such as multiphase outflows \citep{Veilleux2020}, high-velocity clouds \citep{Bregman1980, Wakker1997, Putman2003, Maller2004, Richter2017}, and accretion streams that supply material to galactic discs \citep{Rubin2010, Stern2024}.
-Despite its significance, the origin of the cold phase within the CGM remains a fundamental and unresolved question in the context of galactic evolution.
+The CGM exhibits a complex multiphase structure characterised by significant variations in density, temperature, and ionisation state \citep{Chen2010, Prochaska2011, Sameer2024}.
+It consists of a hot diffuse phase with temperatures exceeding $10^6\,\unitT$, as observed in X-ray studies \citep{Anderson2010, Gupta2012}; a warm phase at around $10^5 \,\unitT$, traced by UV absorption lines \citep{Wakker2012}; and a cold phase near $10^4 \,\unitT$ \citep{Wisotzki2018}, which may account for up to 50\% of the galactic halo's baryonic gas mass \citep{Werk2014}.
+Cold dense gas is present in various environments such as multiphase outflows \citep{Veilleux2020}, high-velocity clouds \citep{Bregman1980, Wakker1997, Putman2003, Maller2004, Richter2017}, and accretion streams that supply material to galactic discs \citep{Rubin2010, Stern2024}.
+Despite its significance, the origin of the cold phase within the CGM remains a fundamental question in the context of galactic evolution that is yet to be resolved.